kura/kura.gg/content/playing-with-cloudflare-workers-adding-random-pokemon-header.rst

 Workers <https://workers.cloudflare.com/>`_ allow me to run arbitrary code at the edge for incoming requests.

-Using setting up a worker that picks a random Pokemon and injects it as a header is very simple.
+Setting up a worker that picks a random Pokemon and injects it as a header is very simple, add a worker, write the code and add some routing to it.

 The code
 ========